Matsemann/mDjiController/README.md

 	The error message should tell you if it's installed or not.
 Install the vJoy driver if it's not there.

 * Not all sticks or buttons work
-	If they look correct in the log:
+	*If they look correct in the log:*
-	You're vJoy configuration may be wrong.
+	Your vJoy configuration may be wrong.
 Open "Configure vJoy" and reset configuration 1, or make a new one and tell mDjiController.exe to use that configuration.

-	If they are NOT correct in the log:
+	*If they are NOT correct in the log:*
 	Your controller sends in a different format, so you need to figure that out, edit the code and recompile.
 	(A bit advanced)